 The following extracurriculars foster professional and personal growth: clinical experience, research, medical shadowing, and volunteering.

-Clinical experience is vital to have as an applicant.
-It shows admissions committees you have experience in a clinical setting and interacted with patients.
-Clinical experience shows you the ins and outs of the field, and it helps you decide if medicine is right for you.
+Clinical experience shows admissions committees that you have relevant experience in a clinical setting and have interacted with patients.
+Seeking these experiences shows you the ins and outs of the field and helps you decide if medicine is right for you.

 Additionally, clinical experience can help you narrow your focus and areas of interest.
-In short, clinical experience determines your readiness for medical school by giving you hands-on experience and training.
+In short, experiences under this umbrella determine your readiness for medical school by giving you hands-on experience and training.

 Clinical experience can be paid or unpaid.
 Paid opportunities include becoming a hospital scribe, CNA, phlebotomist, LPN, EMT, pharmacy technician, or emergency room technician.
 Unpaid opportunities include volunteering in hospice, as an EMT, in an emergency room, or at a medical center.

-Experience medical shadowing, or physician shadowing, is beneficial to have if you want to know the day-to-day routine of a practicing MD.
+Experience in medical shadowing, or physician shadowing, is a key experience that medical school hopefuls should look for.
 Medical schools highly recommend that students dedicate a substantial number of hours to medical shadowing.

-While there is no set number, matriculants reported having between 100 and 400 physician shadowing hours.
-Use your best judgment here, as it is about the quality of the experience more so than the number of hours.
+While there typically is no set number of hours you’ll need, matriculants reported having between 100 and 400 physician shadowing hours.
+Use your best judgment here (and evaluate your schedule).

-However, it is recommended that you have some volunteering experience in a science or health-related location.
+However, it’s recommended that you have some volunteering experience in a science or health-related location.
 Visit the AAMC’s recommendations for volunteering to learn more.

-A gap year will give you extra time to network with supervisors, employers, instructors, and mentors.
-After gaining substantial experience with your network, you can secure strong letters of recommendation.
+A gap year provides extra time to network with supervisors, employers, instructors, and mentors.
+After gaining more relevant experiences and connecting with others, you can secure strong letters of recommendation.

-Recommendation letters are vital because they showcase your personality, qualities, and skill sets in the best light.
+Recommendation letters showcase your personality, qualities, and skill sets in the best light.
 Your letters should come from those who know you and your work well and are enthusiastic about helping you reach your goals.

 We’ve provided several commonly asked questions and answers below to help you decide if a gap year is right for you.

-Yes, you should always be honest and forthright in your medical school interviews.
-Framing your gap year as a positive growth experience is essential.
+Yes, you should always be honest in your medical school interviews.
+Framing your gap year as a positive experience is essential.
 Don’t refer to it as “time off.”
-Rather, you should demonstrate what you did during your gap year to improve your skills and knowledge to become a better physician.
+Instead, you should share what you did to improve your skills and knowledge to become a better physician.

 Simply put, don’t waste time.
 You can certainly use this time to recharge mentally and enjoy hobbies and activities.
 However, your gap year shouldn’t only be about personal interests that contribute little to your education and professional goals.
 Find a balance between rest and substantive, altruistic experiences that strengthen your candidacy for medical school.

-No, a gap year will not hurt your chances of acceptance, as long as you use the time productively.
-You should demonstrate how your gap year was beneficial and the best choice for your self-improvement to become a physician.
+No, a gap year won’t hurt your chances of acceptance as long as you use the time productively.
+Demonstrate how your gap year was beneficial to you!

-Taking a gap year before medical school is a big decision that requires an honest reflection of your application.
-If it has flaws, like a lack of clinical or research experience, taking a gap year may be what you need to improve your chances of acceptance.
+Taking a gap year before med school is a big decision you should consider carefully.
+If your application could use improvement or has gaps, like a lack of clinical or research experience, taking a gap year may be what you need to improve your chances of acceptance.

 There are various pros and cons of taking a gap year, so you should assess your candidacy and go from there.
-Remember to spend your gap year wisely — it should not be treated as time off.
-Instead, focus on addressing your application’s weaknesses.
+Focus on addressing your application’s weaknesses.
 When you apply to programs, showcase your achievements and growth during your gap year.
+Good luck!